 There are three more resurrections in the future.
-The first is the resurrection of all Christians since Jesus was here on this earth.
+The first is the resurrection of all Christians since who lived since the time Jesus was here on this earth.
 That is called the rapture (1 Thessalonians 4:13-5:3).
 The next resurrection is called the First Resurrection in Revelation 20:5.
 This is the first of two resurrections after the millennial kingdom has come to an end.
 It is the resurrection of all the saints who died during the time of the Tribulation.
 The final resurrection is called the Second Resurrection.
 The last resurrection is for all non-Christians (Revelation 20:11-14).
 It is a resurrection to the Lake of Fire.

 Now the centurion, and those who were with him keeping guard over Jesus, when they saw the earthquake and the things that were happening, became very frightened and said, “Truly this was the Son of God!”
 Matthew 27:45, 54 (NASB)

 His resurrection declared to all the world that Jesus the Christ was the Son of God; He is God!
 Now we are waiting for Him to return.
 We have the assurance that since He was raised, when He returns He has the power to raise all believers from the dead to live with Him eternally.
 Praise the Lord!